 Steve Goen has been the author of a number of popular railroad book titles focusing on Texas and the Southwest published by Four Ways West Publications.

 Steve is now publishing his own titles and this is the first of them about railroad passenger service in Texas.
 The second title he is working on is on the Rock Island in Texas which should be available soon.

 Cotton Belt's passenger service ended long before the beginning of Amtrak in 1971.
 The Cotton Belt didn't have the presence in Texas that it's parent, the Southern Pacific, or other prominent Texas-serving railroads such as the Santa Fe and Missouri Pacific did.
 This book fills a need for readers who want to know more about this lesser-known passenger service.

-Hardcover, 144 pages, standard portrait format, 8 x 10 in., Black-and-White and Color photographs and illustrations.
+Hardcover, 144 pages, standard portrait format, 8 x 10 in., B&W and Color photographs and illustrations.